martenframework/marten/docs/docs/development/reference/settings.md

 A string containing the identifier of the store used to handle sessions.

 By default, sessions are stored within a single cookie.
-Cookies have a 4K size limit, which is usually sufficient in order to persist things like a user ID and flash messages.
+Cookies have a 4K size limit, which is usually sufficient to persist things like a user ID and flash messages.
 Other stores can be implemented and leveraged to store sessions data; see [Sessions](../../handlers-and-http/sessions) for more details about this capability.

 ## Strict transport security policy settings